 The Paycheck Protection Program is a loan that was designed to provide a direct incentive for small businesses to keep their workers on the payroll.

-- SBA will forgive loans if all employees are kept on the payroll for twenty-four weeks and the money is used for payroll, rent, mortgage interest, or utilities.
+- SBA will forgive loans if all employee retention criteria are met, and the funds are used for eligible expenses.